hbashton/spotify-ripper/README.rst

       -S SETTINGS, --settings SETTINGS
-                            Path to settings, config and temp files directory [Default=~/.spotify-ripper] -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] --aac                 Rip songs to AAC with the LGPL Free AAC Encoder -A, --ascii-path-only
+                            Path to settings, config and temp files directory [Default=~/.spotify-ripper] -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] --aac                 Rip songs to AAC format with FreeAAC instead of MP3 -A, --ascii-path-only
-                            Convert the file name (but not the metadata tags) to ASCII encoding [Default=utf-8] -b --bitrate
+                            Convert the file name (but not the metadata tags) to ASCII encoding [Default=utf-8] -b BITRATE, --bitrate BITRATE
                             CBR bitrate [Default=320]
-      -c, --cbr             CBR encoding instead of VBR [Default=VBR] --comp COMP           compression complexity for FLAC and Opus [Default=Max] -d DIRECTORY, --directory DIRECTORY
+      -c, --cbr             CBR encoding [Default=VBR]
+      --comp COMP           compression complexity for FLAC and Opus [Default=Max] -d DIRECTORY, --directory DIRECTORY
-                            Base directory where ripped MP3s are saved [Default=cwd] --flac                Rip songs to lossless FLAC codec instead of MP3 -f, --flat            Save all songs to a single directory instead of organizing by album/artist/song -F, --flat-with-index
+                            Base directory where ripped MP3s are saved [Default=cwd] --flac                Rip songs to lossless FLAC encoding instead of MP3 -f FORMAT, --format FORMAT
-                            Similar to --flat [-f] but includes the playlist index at the start of the song file -g {artist,album}, --genres {artist,album}
+                            Save songs using this path and filename structure (see README) --flat                Save all songs to a single directory (overrides --format option) --flat-with-index     Similar to --flat [-f] but includes the playlist index at the start of the song file -g {artist,album}, --genres {artist,album}
                             Attempt to retrieve genre information from Spotify's Web API [Default=skip] -k KEY, --key KEY     Path to Spotify application key file [Default=cwd]